ALL ABOUT ZANZIBAR!

 This tour includes

-• Guided half-day trip about 3-4 hours
+• Guided half-day trip of about 3-4 hours

 • experienced guide as per your language request.